REBECCA-WONDU/YouTube-Landing-Page/README.md

-# YouTube-clone
+# YouTube-landing page
-This is  YouTube page clone.
+This is  YouTube landing page.